Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

 is not Fredholm, since the boundary conditions in the auxiliary directions are trivial.
 To solve this issue, we will weight the involved Sobolev spaces.
 This we do not only do in the auxiliary directions, but also in the directions corresponding to $\Lambda$, since this will be needed in the degeneration process $\lambda \to 0$.

 Recall the local picture in a neighborhood of a puncture $p=p_j$ of $u$, given in Section \ref{sec:local}.
-If $p$ is a positive (negative) puncture, then we choose coordinates at $p$ so that the first $k$ directions correspond to $T_pW^u(p)$ ($T_pW^s(p)$) and the last $n-k$ directions corresponds to $T_pW^s(p)$ ($T_pW^u(p)$).
-We choose the weight vector $\mu_j$ at $p$ to be given by
+We choose coordinates at $p$ so that the first $k$ directions correspond to $T_pW^u(p)$ and the last $n-k$ directions corresponds to $T_pW^s(p)$.
+We choose the weight vector $\nu_j$ at $p$ to be given by

 if $p$ is positive, and to be given by